-Uber paid hackers $100,000 to delete stolen data about 57 million customers and drivers, in an attempt to cover up a huge hack.
+Uber paid hackers $100,000 to delete stolen data about 57 million customers and drivers, in an attempted cover-up.

-The ride-hailing firm confirmed last night that it had suffered a breach late last year and that it had failed to notify victims or regulators.
+The ride-hailing firm confirmed last night that it had suffered a breach late last year and failed to notify victims or regulators.

 “None of this should have happened, and I will not make excuses for it,” Uber chief executive Dara Khosrowshahi said in a statement.

 “While I can’t erase the past, I can commit on behalf of every Uber employee that we will learn from our mistakes.”